Timing is everything, especially when it comes to determining how to start an affiliate program for your business.

 - Launch promotions – when you’re opening up enrollment or sales for a limited time.

-Each type of promotion should include its own set of swipe copy… in general, I like to see:
+Each type of promotion should include its own set of swipe copy… try to provide a mixture of e-mail and social media swipe copy

 - 1-3 pre-written emails (more, if you want them to do a sales sequence with their email lists)